Wizkiller96/WizBot/docs/guides/Windows Guide.md

 ####Guide
 - Make sure you have installed both [Git][Git] and the [.NET Core SDK][.NET Core SDK].
-- Create a **new folder** anywhere you like and name it `Nadeko`.
+- Create a **new folder** anywhere you like and name it `WizBot`.
-- Next, [Right-Click on this link](https://github.com/Kwoth/NadekoBotInstallerWin/raw/master/NadekoInstaller.bat) and select **Save link as** and save the file `NadekoInstaller.bat` inside the `Nadeko` folder that we created earlier.
-(Please **DO NOT** rename the file `NadekoInstaller.bat`.)
+- Next, [Right-Click on this link](https://github.com/Wizkiller96/WizBotInstallerWin/raw/master/WizBotInstaller.bat) and select **Save link as** and save the file `WizBotInstaller.bat` inside the `WizBot` folder that we created earlier.
+(Please **DO NOT** rename the file `WizBotInstaller.bat`.)
-- Once that's done, right-click on `NadekoInstaller.bat` to run it as Administrator.
+- Once that's done, right-click on `WizBotInstaller.bat` to run it as Administrator.
 - From the options,
 	- Choose `1` to get the **most recent build**.
 	- Choose `2` to get the **stable build**.
 - Wait a while for the file to finish installing, it'll display it's progress in the command prompt.
-- You should now have a new folder named `NadekoBot` inside the `Nadeko` folder we previously created.
+- You should now have a new folder named `WizBot` inside the `WizBot` folder we previously created.
 - Once Installation is completed, press any key to close the command prompt.

 ####Creating DiscordBot application